-After examining 141,896 men from eight European countries, researchers at the University of Oxford found men with a waist measuring 94cm were at a higher risk of developing the cancer.
-In fact, they had a 13% increase likelihood of developing prostate cancer than those men with a waist of 84cm.
+After examining 141,896 men from eight European countries, researchers at the University of Oxford found men with a waist measuring 94cm were at a higher risk of developing cancer.
+In fact, they had a 13% increased likelihood of developing prostate cancer than those men with a waist of 84cm.

 For every 10cm the waist circumference increased, so did the chance of being diagnosed with the disease.

 The average age of the men in the study was 52 years old.
 7022 of the participants had developed prostate cancer after 14 years and 943 of those men had died.

 In 2012, prostate cancer was one of the most common cancers to be diagnosed in Australians.

 The Australian Institute of Health and Welfare believe it will continue its prevalence in 2016.
 It is estimated, 1 in 6 men in Australia will be diagnosed with the aggressive disease by their 85th birthday.